 I work in digital product and live in San Francisco.
-I currently work at Airbnb as a design manager and in my spare time, I like to bake bread.
+I currently work at Lyft as a design manager and in my spare time, I like to bake bread.

 During my last year at Twitter, I had the opportunity to be a design manager and truly enjoyed the role.
 The designers (a few above) I worked with were talented individuals that held me accountable to make sure they got the most from their career at Twitter, and Twitter got the most from them.
 Product design at scale can be difficult—even more so in a public forum—and it was my job to make sure my design teams had the resources, information, influence, and partnerships to do great work.

 I managed and led six designers across four teams: Onboarding, People Discovery, Direct Messages (DMs), Profiles, as well as a few separate initiatives.
 The projects we worked on ranged from new feature development and design debt maintenance to long-term strategy planning and iterative improvements.

 By 2014, years of native app prioritization had left Twitter’s mobile website in a poorly outdated version.
 With a small engineering team, we identified several opportunities: expand Twitter’s reach in emerging markets with a revamped mobile web experience, replace an old tech stack with a reliable and efficient architecture to deliver fast loading pages over low bandwidths, and completely redesign the UI with a componentized approach that allowed for future expansion.
 Additionally, we had the chance to build a case study for using design systems in our product design process.